-Youth unemployment in Europe remains a significant problem, despite slightly declining numbers, and it has severe consequences for young people, the economy and society as a whole.
+Youth unemployment in Europe is a significant problem, which has severe consequences for young people, the economy and society as a whole.

-The most effective solutions bring together all the relevant actors: Schools, universities, companies, trade unions, job agencies, youth organizations, politics and administrations bundle their competences, partners and offers in order to support young people in the region with their collective impact approach.
+The most effective solutions for such a complex societal issue bring together all the relevant stakeholders: schools or other educational institutions, companies, trade unions, job agencies, youth organisations, politics and administrations bundle their competences, partners and offers in order to support young people in the region with their collective impact approach.

-The StartNet project pursues this preventive approach on two levels: in Italy through a pilot network in Puglia and Basilicata as well as in Brussels, in order to engage this network in a dialogue with other networks in Europe.
-The point is that the initiatives should learn from each other and with each other, exchange good practices and be supported in their common goals.
+The StartNet project pursues this preventive approach for a better transition from education to employment on two levels: in Italy through a pilot network in the Apulia region as well as in Brussels by coordinating a good practice exchange between similar initiatives from all across Europe.
+The project's objective is to enable the initiatives to learn from and with each other, exchange good practices and develop common projects to support young people’s transition to work.

 The project is funded by Stiftung Mercator and coordinated by the Goethe Institutes in Brussels and Rome.